By Genomelink

 Audie Murphy

-Audie Leon Murphy (20 Jun 1925 – 28 May 1971) was a highly decorated American soldier, actor, and songwriter.
-Known as the most decorated combat soldier of World War II, Murphy received the Medal of Honor for his bravery.
-After the war, he pursued a successful acting career, starring in the autobiographical film "To Hell and Back."
+Audie Leon Murphy (20 Jun 1925 – 28 May 1971) was an American soldier, actor, and songwriter.
+He was the most decorated American combat soldier of World War II, receiving every military combat award for valor available from the United States Army.
+Murphy also had a successful acting career, starring in films like "To Hell and Back."
+Despite battling PTSD, he refused to appear in alcohol and cigarette commercials.
+Murphy died in a plane crash in 1971 and was buried with military honors at Arlington National Cemetery.

 Donna Murphy